itsschwer/schwer-scripts/README.md

 * Button in the Item Editor
 * Inspector of an exisiting ItemDatabase asset

+#### Generation process
 This process will first check for all ItemDatabase assets in your project.
 If none exist, a new one will be created in the selected folder/folder of selected item with the name `ItemDatabase`.
 If one already exists it will be regenerated.
 If multiple exist, an error will be logged to the Console.
-Make sure that your game object(s) refer to a single ItemDatabase and delete the extra assets before trying again.
+Make sure that your game object(s) reference a single ItemDatabase and delete the extra assets before trying again.

 Stores items in a list by item id in ascending order.
 The generation process is done alphabetically (by filename).
 Any items with an id matching that of an item that has already been added will be omitted from the ItemDatabase and a warning will be logged to the Console.

-The ItemDatabase should only be referenced in the scene where saved inventories are loaded, as that is its only intended purpose.
+The ItemDatabase should only be referenced in the scene where inventories are deserialized, as that is its only intended purpose.

+#### Why use an Item Database?
-Rather than trying to serialize each Item in an inventory, an inventory is first serialized into a form that stores the item id instead of the item itself (which will not work as the item is a nested Scriptable Object).
-Loading a `SerializedInventory` requires an ItemDatabase which is used to match ids in the `SerializedInventory` with the corresponding Item in the ItemDatabase.
-Because of this, ***item ids should not change once a build has been released***, since that will cause ids to be matched to the wrong Item.
+Rather than trying to serialize each `Item` in an `Inventory`, an `Inventory` is first serialized into a form (`SerializableInventory`) that stores the item id instead of the item itself.
+This is done because serializing nested Scriptable Objects is prone to error.

+Loading a `SerializableInventory` requires an `ItemDatabase` which is used to match ids in the `SerializableInventory` with the corresponding `Item` in the `ItemDatabase`.
+Because of this, ***item ids should not change once a build has been released***, since that will cause ids to be matched to the wrong `Item`.

 ### Item Editor
 Accessible via:
 * Menu item `Item System/Open Item Editor`